kennedysean/BlockchainJ/README.md

 # BlockchainJ
-(*still in development*) Java implementation of a working blockchain designed to emulate Bitcoin's proof of work mining protocol
+BlockchainJ (*still in development*) is an implementation of a working blockchain designed to emulate Bitcoin's proof of work mining protocol.